-Select the Gradient product and then click on the Notebooks section in the left navigation bar to launch a Jupyter Notebook.
+Select the Gradient product and then click on the Notebooks tab to create a new notebook.

 In the next step, choose the machine type.
 Since we don’t need high-end machines with GPUs, we can choose a low-cost instance.
-Turn on the setting Enable low-cost instances and choose G1 machine type that comes with 1 CPU, 1.7GB RAM and 250GB SSD.
+Select the Free GPU machine to access free GPU instances.

 We are now ready to launch the Notebook.
 Choose Python 3 option under the Notebooks section.

 Rename the Notebook to give it a meaningful name.
 We are now ready to train the model.

 Start by importing the modules.
 We are using Scikit-learn and relevant modules for this model.
 Since the environment doesn’t have joblib module, we will install it before using it.
 This is a one-time task that needs to run at the beginning of the training job.